Bitcoin slumps 10% as pullback from record high gathers pace | Business

 Bitcoin slumps 10% as pullback from record high gathers pace

-Bitcoin slumped 10% on Thursday to a 10-day low, retreating further from record highs, with traders citing fears of tighter U.S. regulation.
-The world's most popular cryptocurrency Bitcoin was last down 7.5% at $32,779 after falling as low as $31,977.
-It has lost nearly a quarter since touching a record $42,000 on Jan.
+Bitcoin slumped 10% to a 10-day low before paring some of its losses Thursday as traders feared tighter U.S. regulations.
+The world's most popular cryptocurrency Bitcoin was last down 10.6% at $31,724.
+It has lost about 27% of its value after touching a record $42,000 on Jan.
 8.

 The pullback comes amid growing concerns that bitcoin is one of a number of financial market price bubbles.
 Fears that U.S. President Joe Biden's administration could attempt to regulate cryptocurrencies have also weighed on sentiment, traders said.